 A Lancaster (pronounced: LANG-kiss-ter), PA native, Tina is currently working on her Ed.D. in Higher Ed Administration at Northeastern University.
-When she's not meeting with students or doing her homework, she enjoys family time with her husband, Jeff, and their mini goldendoodle, Chompsky (who can be seen on campus often).
-Tina is a board-game enthusiast, sings alto with The Any Music Singers (TAMS), and hopes to one day meet a majestic moose in the Adirondacks.
+When she's not meeting with students or writing, she enjoys family time with her husband, Jeff, and their mini goldendoodle, Chompsky (who can be seen on campus often).
+Tina is a board-game enthusiast, sings alto with The Any Music Singers (TAMS), a novice drummer, and hopes to one day meet a majestic moose in the Adirondacks.

 M.A. in Chemistry